New York City Railroad Accident Attorneys Fight for Just Compensation

 Contact our accident attorneys for a free case evaluation

-The NYC accident lawyers of Barasch McGarry Salzman & Penson, PC understand complex federal and state railroad law.
+The NYC accident lawyers of Barasch McGarry Salzman & Penson understand complex federal and state railroad law.
 We work aggressively to get you the compensation that you and your family deserve.
 For a free consultation with an experienced railroad accident attorney, call 888.746.8212 or contact us online.